 2019 has a lot of changes in store for many UK citizens.
-Everything from how much tax you pay, to switching your mobile provider is changing in 2019.
+Everything from how much tax you pay, to transitioning your mobile provider is changing in 2019.
 Wages and pensions are set to rise, but so is council tax and rail fares, so what is changing and when?
 And how will it affect you?
 With the uncertainty of Brexit, and the possibility of a second referendum or even another general election is is important to get on top of our financial planning, so we can handle whatever 2019 has in store.

 Here are some of the key changes planned for 2019